 TEXRail Commuter Rail

-TEXRail is a new 27-mile commuter rail line that extends from downtown Fort Worth, across northeast Tarrant County, through North Richland Hills and Grapevine, and into DFW International Airport’s Terminal B. This line began service in late 2018, and serves more than 8,000 daily riders at nine stations.
-By 2035, nearly 14,000 riders are projected to ride the system.
+TEXRail is a new 27-mile commuter rail line that extends from downtown Fort Worth, across northeast Tarrant County, through North Richland Hills and Grapevine, and into DFW International Airport.
+This line began service in late 2018, and serves more than 8,000 daily riders at nine stations.
+By 2035, nearly 14,000 riders are projected to utilize the system.

 Grapevine Visitors Shuttle

-The Grapevine Convention and Visitors Bureau operates the Grapevine Visitors Shuttle, which provides visitors with a link to Grapevine hotels, DFW Airport, the Main Street Historic District, restaurants, and Grapevine Mills Mall.
-The 1930s retro-looking shuttles each seat approximately 23 passengers (and an additional six standing) and are handicap equipped to transport up to two wheelchairs.
+The Grapevine Convention and Visitors Bureau operates a Grapevine Visitors Shuttle, which provides visitors with a link to Grapevine hotels, DFW Airport, the Main Street Historic District, restaurants, and Grapevine Mills Mall.
+The retro-style shuttles each seat approximately 23 passengers (and an additional six standing) and are handicap equipped to transport up to two wheelchairs.

 The Grapevine Visitors Shuttle operates seven days a week.
-Shuttle information and tickets are available at all Grapevine hotels, Grapevine Mills Mall and the Grapevine Visitor Information Center.
+Information and tickets are available at all Grapevine hotels, Grapevine Mills Mall, and the Grapevine Visitor Information Center.